Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-This is our Artin-Shreier extension.
-Now consider the double cover coming from the composition $h_0\circ \pi\colon X\to Y$.
+This is our Artin--Shreier extension.
+Now consider the double cover coming from the composition $h_0\pi\colon X\to Y$.
 Under this viewpoint, we can repeat the same calculation to conclude that $k(X)$ is given by the extension